Is your job ad pushing away top talent? How to attract disabled professionals

 May 20, 2021 3:01:28 PM

 Another Monday morning.
 Thomas is sitting in front of the computer like all other Mondays.
 Browsing web pages, searching for job posts and reading job ads.
 To his great dismay, there are rarely any job ads where he feels confident to send out a job application.
-“Reliable professional” with “flexible availability” who is “eager and never sits still” to complete “challenging and demanding tasks” – these are just a few examples of expressions that make him feel like he might not belong.
+“Reliable professional” with “flexible availability” who is “eager and never sits still” to complete “challenging and demanding tasks” – these are just a few examples of expressions that make him feel like he might not be a match.
 Not to mention that most team building activities mentioned are friendly football matches, bowling, hiking… And why, again, do you have to be able to push and lift 30 kg for an admin job?
 The language used in most job ads is pushing him away from the continent of an open market.

 Because Thomas is a person with a physical disability.